FAQ - Frequently Asked Questions

 A: Subscribers can access all features of the site anytime without limitations during the subscription period.
-They are able to save their settings and they are not shown ads and popups inviting to subscribe.
+They are able to download their files, save their settings and they are not shown ads and popups inviting to subscribe.

 Q: I paid for the subscription and haven't received a license code.

 A: Once you go through the online payment process you should be redirected back to our site displaying your unique subscription link.
 This is why we ask you not to hit back or refresh the page during the checkout process.

 We send you the login link to the email address you specified at the checkout.

 Please contact us, specifying your transaction ID if you haven't received your code and we'll recover it for you.

 Q: I need an invoice for my subscription.